 - Chemotherapy Medications

 - Antipsychotic Medications

-If you are taking any of the medications listed above and are experiencing dry eye symptoms, speak with Dr. William Altig to see whether there are alternative treatments less likely to cause dry eye.
+If you are taking any of the medications listed above and are experiencing dry eye symptoms, speak with Our eye doctors to see whether there are alternative treatments less likely to cause dry eye.